-Most common issues 2021/22
+Most common issues 2022/23

-Issue Auditor comments Previously The Practitioners' Guide was the treatment of refunds and reimbursem leading to inconsistent treatment.
-Some smaller authorities are not consider prior year reporting issues when completed AGAR, both in terms of amendments reconfigures and repeat of approval errors for required to raise 'except for' or 'other' matters in the current year.
-3. Documents prepared in excel are being some form rather than their original excel forms In addition, the pdf format removes our ability to check the formulae applied to the figures reported so we need to recalculate the mathematical accuracy manually adding unnecessary time to our reviews.
+Is sue Auditor comments Previously The Practitioners' Guide was silent on the treatment of refunds and reimbursements leading to inconsistent treatment.
+The Practitioners' Guide 23/24 clarifies the correct treatment.
+2. Some smaller authorities are not considering our prior year reporting issues when completing the AGAR, both in terms of amendments required to figures and repeat of approval errors for example Where there are matters that have an ongoing effect we are required to raise 'except for' or 'other' matters in the current year.
+3. Documents prepared in excel are being sent in pdf form rather than their original excel format.
+Text is often hidden in pdf versions of excel documents meaning we need to contact authorities to resubmit, hence causing unnecessary delays.
+In addition, the pdf format removes our ability to check the formulae applied to the figures reported so we need to recalculate the mathematical accuracy manually adding unnecessary time to our reviews.
 Please could you submit all documents prepared in excel to us in an excel format.
-Assertion 4 not being ticked 'No' despite authority being advised to do so in our prepared to public rights period not have compliant with Regulations. rior year avoidable if the instructions in our prior year report are 5.
-Public rights period not being compliant of Regulations (submission date changes dimpact on the requirement to comply) 6.
-Staff costs are commonly misclassified be Boxes 4 and 6.
+4. Assertion 4 not being ticked 'No' despite the authority being advised to do so in our prior year report due to public rights period not having been compliant with Regulations.
+This generates a common 'except for' matter that is avoidable if the instructions in our prior year report are followed.
+5. Public rights period not being compliant with Regulations (submission date changes do not impact on the requirement to comply) Please see Appendix 4 .
+6. Staff costs are commonly misclassified between Boxes 4 and 6.
 The Practitioners' Guide includes guidance in this respect.
 This is available on our website and clarifies what should be reported in each box.
-7. We are still finding some self-employed of Authorities MUST be registered as employers with HMRC by law if they have any paid officers or staff.
-8. Narrative AND numerical explanations of are often not submitted.
+7. We are still finding some self-employed clerks.
+Authorities MUST be registered as employers with HMRC by law if they have any paid officers or staff.
+8. Narrative AND numerical explanations of variances are often not submitted.
 This is the most common reason we need to contact clerks during review process so that they avoid reporting matters being raised.
-There is also a lack of correlation of mov Boxes 3/6/9 re asset additions and dispo Varianage at 13100 0000 and above now require an Intermediate documents are frequently n submitted with the AGAR All authorities over £200k and a selection of 5% of those below are subject to an intermediate review each year.
+There is also a lack of correlation of movements in Boxes 3/6/9 re asset additions and disposals.
+Variances of £100,000 and above now require an explanation regardless of the percentage variance.
+9. Intermediate documents are frequently not submitted with the AGAR All authorities over £200k and a selection of 5% of those below are subject to an intermediate review each year.
 Every year a high proportion of authorities subject to intermediate review fail to send the additional documentation.
-10. Comparatives not being restated when the change in either policy or presentation.
+10. Comparatives not being restated when there is a change in either policy or presentation.
 This commonly applies to asset revaluations or a change in accounting basis between receipts & payments and income & expenditure.